Best Online Tai Chi Classes: How to find Inner Peace from the Comfort of Your Home

 1. Youtube: For many people this is the first port of call.
 There are certainly many instructional videos on Youtube but quality is not always guaranteed.
 Some can be of real value, but they a re often just basic first steps.
 However, they are useful to get a flavour of the different Tai Chi styles, - though it can be tiresome wading through so much “recommended” content.
 TIP: Avoid reading the comments as many project a division and intolerance that rarely exists outside online platforms

-2. Udemy: This learning platform is still around and offers cheap courses and basic training packages.
-But often these can be quite old.
-In the best examples, they are well constructed and offer good value, but in the worse cases they are old DVDs or videos uploaded badly and do not address any of the real opportunities that online learning presents to a 21st century student.
-TIP: Instructors get little from this income model, so mostly put their best content elsewhere.
+2. Udemy: The Amazon warehouse of the online training world.
+This learning platform is still around and, as part of it’s policy, drives course prices down.
+This means you can find something pretty cheap, but often these courses can be quite old.
+In the best examples, they are well constructed and offer good value, but in the worse cases they are old DVDs or videos uploaded online and are therefore incapable of offering the opportunities that online learning presents to a 21st century student.
+TIP: Instructors get very little from this income model, so mostly put their best content elsewhere.

 3. Tai Chi for Health Institute: Dr. Lam, has branches across the world, so working online with his tribe means you may also find a class or workshop in your country - though you may have to travel some distance to find it.
 The web site is a bit dated and not very mobile friendly, but his content is extensive.
 He focuses primarily on health and, as is the fashion these days, teacher training.
 Classes are pre-recorded, and support is available through email and an online forum.
 Based in Australia.